 There is a loophole: if countries increase spending on rural development, they can spend less than 20 or 25 percent on eco-schemes.

 Eco-schemes won’t be required.
-If farmers don’t adopt any, they will just receive a lower subsidy.
+If farmers don’t adopt any, they will just receive lower subsidies.

 - 10 percent of spending will go to small- and medium-sized farms.